Oklahoma public libraries use Edge.

 - Edge profiled PLS in 2016 about the libraries’ services to communities after destructive tornadoes— Pioneer Library System is Trailblazer for Community in Need.

-- This 2013 article, How One Computer Training Center Teaches Patrons and Staff Alike, describes PLS’s computer training center.
+- This 2013 article, A Tech Lab for All: How One Computer Training Center Teaches Patrons and Staff Alike, describes PLS’s computer training center.

 Guthrie Public Library